Cancer Diagnostic Imaging

 Imaging is the process of producing valuable pictures of body structures and organs.

-It is used to detect tumors and other abnormalities, determine the extent of disease,
+It is used to find or detect tumors and other abnormalities, determine the extent

-and evaluate the effectiveness of treatment.
-Imaging may also be used when performing
+of disease, and evaluate the effectiveness of treatment.
+Imaging may also be used

-biopsies and other surgical procedures.
-Listed below are various types of imaging
+when doing biopsies and other surgical procedures.
+Listed below are various types

 X-rays are diagnostic tests that use invisible electromagnetic energy beams to produce